peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         PeterO.Numbers.EFloat divisor,
         PeterO.Numbers.EContext ctx);

-Divides this arbitrary-precision binary float by another arbitrary-precision binary floating-point number.
+Divides this arbitrary-precision binary floating-point number by another arbitrary-precision binary floating-point number.
 The preferred exponent for the result is this object's exponent minus the divisor's exponent.

 <b>Parameters:</b>